realzza/web-project-design/schedule.md

 - In Class
   - Command Line Basics: naviagting around, mkdir, touch, sudo
   - What is node?
+What is NPM?
-  - Finishing node installation
+  - Finishing node installation, helpers: nodemon
-  - Setting up a project, npm init, package.json
+  - Setting up a project, npm init, package.json, what is a package?
+  - requiring things
   - Simple Express Server, hosting static files
 - Homework: TBD